Israel headed for clash with ICC over West Bank settlements

 JERUSALEM (AP) — Emboldened by a supportive White House, Israel appears to be barreling toward a showdown with the international community over its half-century-old settlement enterprise in the West Bank.

 With the prosecutor of the International Criminal Court poised to launch a war crimes probe of Israel’s settlement policies, Prime Minister Benjamin Netanyahu on Tuesday announced plans to move ahead with the potentially explosive annexation of large parts of the occupied West Bank, including dozens of Jewish settlements.
-He spoke in Washington, D.C., as President Donald Trump unveiled a Mideast peace plan that matches Netanyahu ‘s nationalistic stance and undercuts Palestinian ambitions.
+He spoke in Washington as President Donald Trump unveiled a Mideast peace plan that matches Netanyahu’s nationalistic stance and undercuts Palestinian ambitions.

 This confluence of forces could make 2020 the year that finally provides clarity on the status of Israeli settlements and the viability of a two-state solution.